-Please find more information about the different options available to help you with your health on this page:
+Please find more information about some of the different options available to help you with your health below:

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.

 Please remember that self-care for common conditions can help free up our GPs’ time, making it easier to get an appointment when you have a more serious condition.

 Pharmacists are highly trained health professionals and can give you confidential health advice for a range of common illnesses and complaints.

 Don’t wait for a GP appointment for coughs, colds, aches and pains.
 Just call your local pharmacy a call or drop in – there’s no need to make an appointment.

 Your pharmacists can also help you decide if you need to see a doctor or nurse.

 Social Prescribers assist your GP practice team to connect people with appropriate support for non clinical needs such as:

 - Loneliness and Isolation